3DGenomes/TADpole/README.md

 TADpole is a computational tool designed to identify and analyze the entire hierarchy of topologically associated domains (TADs) in intra-chromosomal interaction matrices.

 ## Authors
-TADpole is currently developed at the  `MarciusLab <http://www.marciuslab.org>`_ with the contributions of Paula Soler (https://github.com/paulasoler/), Pol Cuscó (https://github.com/nanakiksc/), Marco Di Stefano (https://github.com/MarcoDiS), Irene Farabella, and many other members of our Lab-
+TADpole is currently developed at the [MarciusLab](http://www.marciuslab.org) with the contributions of [Paula Soler](https://github.com/paulasoler/), [Pol Cuscó](https://github.com/nanakiksc/), [Marco Di Stefano](https://github.com/MarcoDis/), Irene Farabella, and many other members of our Lab.

 ## 1) Installation